-Global research opportunities through collaborations with Partners Healthcare, Mass General, and countries in Africa and Asia, hold much promise for the advancement of pathology research.
+Global research opportunities through collaborations with Mass General Brigham, Mass General, and countries in Africa and Asia, hold much promise for the advancement of pathology research.

 Pathology Global Health Program Research Investigators

 The most important illnesses on Earth—in terms of overall morbidity and mortality—are found in developing nations.
 These include the major infectious diseases (malaria, HIV, TB), complications of pregnancy and delivery, diarrheal illnesses, malnutrition and trauma.
 Fundamental questions of disease mechanisms and practical research on improved diagnosis and disease monitoring promise to be fruitful areas of investigation.
 Productive collaborative relationships already established by Mass General with overseas medical facilities enhance opportunities for successful research outcomes.
 For example, in the fall of 2010 Dr. Walter Dzik and colleagues completed a two-year clinical study of host blood groups as risk factors for cytoadherence in pediatric malaria.
 The study enrolled over 2,000 children with acute malaria, and resulted in six publications in peer-reviewed journals.
 In 2013, Dr. Dzik and colleagues began an NIH-sponsored randomized clinical trial of blood transfusion in children in Uganda with severe anemia.
 Information regarding this trial is registered at www.clinicaltrials.gov as: NCT01586923.

 Developing nations are especially disadvantaged by a lack of development in hospital-based pathology, especially Laboratory Medicine.
 There is enormous opportunity for research in laboratory diagnostics, appropriate laboratory utilization, quality methodology, result interpretation and reporting, informatics and laboratory management.